Anish-Saxena/PIN_mem_value_tracer/README.md

-A pintool to collect memory data values in addition to addresses for trace-driver simulation.
+A pintool to collect memory data values in addition to addresses for trace-driven simulation.

 ### Compile